-Did you know that every Epiphone guitar has a factory code on it?
-The factory code may not mean much to most players.
-But it can actually be quite interesting and provide some valuable information.
-This is the intent when looking for information about your guitar.
+Did you know that every Epiphone guitar has a serial number on it?
+This code may not mean much to most players, but it can actually be quite interesting and provide some valuable information.

 What are Epiphone Factory Codes?